Kenan Thompson’s Sitcom Gets Picked Up By NBC, Find Out What It Means For His Future On ‘Saturday Night Live’

 There was little doubt that Kenan Thompson would be leaving the show he has been on for the past 15 years.
 Kenan recently became the longest-running actor in its history, and has said in interviews that he is nowhere near finished.

-As Vanity Fair noted, Thompson has been a fixture of sketch comedy since he was 15 years old and a budding star on Nickelodeon’s All That.
-Kenan landed his first sitcom three years later with co-star Kel Mitchell and a spinoff move in Good Burger.
+As Vanity Fair noted, Thompson has been a fixture of sketch comedy since he was 15-years-old and a budding star on Nickelodeon’s All That.
+Kenan landed his first sitcom three years later with co-star Kel Mitchell and a spinoff movie in Good Burger.

 Last year was a banner one for Thompson, who notched an Emmy nomination and celebrated the birth of his second daughter.

 “I feel incredible,” Thompson told the magazine.
 “It’s just been the most incredible summer I’ve ever had in my life.”
-That’s not only thanks to the Emmy nomination; Thompson is also celebrating the recent birth of his second daughter.

-Thompson has also gotten a reputation as versatile and amendable on Saturday Night Live, not letting an ego get in the way and always willing to try out whatever roles are offered to them.
+Thompson has also gotten a reputation as versatile and amendable on Saturday Night Live, not letting an ego get in the way and always willing to try out whatever roles are offered to him.
 As Thompson told Vanity Fair, he hopes that plays into his legacy on the show.

 “Everybody wants to be a solid performer on here, you know?” he said.
 “I look up to Phil Hartman and Will Ferrell as two of the greatest who have ever done it, as far as reviews are concerned—but we all know certain individuals’ names because of their time there, and when they did it right, they’re the ones that are household names.
 I want people to say that I did it right.”